 - And the sides of my hair: Why couldn’t my hair have all been this texture?
 Well, it wouldn’t be as fun I guess.
 I keep this hair moisturized and use a styling product, I am able to use less product and see the best results.

 Using Products in Multiple Ways

 It’s hard to find the right products when working with a handful of hair types.
-What I found, after learning to work with my hair over the last few years – there is no perfect product for all of your hair, but for me, it’s important to find products that work for the majority of my hair and modify for the other parts.
-Like I said, I add more conditioner to the dry patches, even coat with a bit of coconut oil, just to make sure it’ll stay moisturized all day.
+What I found, after learning to work with my hair over the last few years – there is no perfect product for all of your hair, but for me, it’s important to find products that work for themajority of my hair and modify for the other parts.
+As I said, I add more conditioner to the dry patches, even coat with a bit of coconut oil, just to make sure it’ll stay moisturized all day.
 If you haven’t found a routine, my suggestion is to play around with the amounts of product you use, if you have multiple types of hair, pay special attention to working with all of the types.